 Alternative minimum tax (AMT)

-Corporations with 100 or fewer shareholders, none of whom may be corporations, that meet certain other requirements may elect to be taxed under Subchapter S of the Internal Revenue Code (IRC or 'the Code') and are thus known as S corporations.
+Corporations with 100 or fewer eligible shareholders, none of whom may be corporations, that meet certain other requirements may elect to be taxed under Subchapter S of the Internal Revenue Code (IRC or 'the Code') and are thus known as S corporations.
 S corporations are taxed in a manner similar, but not identical, to partnerships (i.e. all tax items [e.g. income, deductions] flow through to the owners of the entity).
 Thus, S corporations generally are not subject to US federal income tax.

 Gross transportation income taxes

-Local income taxes
+State and local income taxes

 CIT rates vary from state to state and generally range from 1% to 12% (although some states impose no income tax).
 The most common taxable base is federal taxable income, which is modified by state provisions and generally is apportioned to a state on the basis of an apportionment formula consisting of one or more of the following: tangible assets and rental expense, sales and other receipts, and payroll.
 Many states are moving away from a three-factor formula in favour of a one-factor receipts apportionment methodology.
 State and municipal taxes are deductible expenses (capped at USD 10,000) for federal income tax purposes.